DGJanson/ui-components-bootstrap-jquery/readme.md

 container -> row -> column -> content

-All methods return themselves, so you can chain methods.
-Each element allows you to set class and or id for further manipulation. **Keep in mind that the methods return the classes of the javascript file, NOT the jquery elements themselves!** In order to get the corresponding elements, call the getElement() method on the create-ui class.
+All methods return the created ui\_classes, so you can chain methods.
+Each element allows you to set class and or id for further manipulation. **Keep in mind that the methods return the ui\_classes defined in this javascript file, NOT the jquery elements themselves!** In order to get the corresponding elements, call the getElement() method on the create-ui class.

 Examples
 --------